Biden touts investment in rural areas in Minnesota, the home state of his primary challenger

 “I have to say this about Minnesota: it’s a great state, full of great people.
 And sometimes they do crazy things,” Walz wrote, such as making "political sideshows for themselves.”

+The White House has also faced skepticism from some Muslim Americans for its staunch support of Israel's military assault on Hamas in Gaza.
+The Minnesota chapter of the Council on American-Islamic Relations held protests near the airport where Biden landed on Wednesday, and demonstrators from Jewish Voice for Peace later gathered outside the site of the president's fundraiser in Minneapolis.
+They couldn't be seen from the motorcade, but were heard using megaphones outside the site.

-Prominent Black Democrats, meanwhile, have slammed Phillips for focusing his early campaign on New Hampshire, which is overwhelmingly white, in defiance of the new, Biden-championed 2024 Democratic primary calendar that has South Carolina going first.
+Phillips, meanwhile, has faced criticism from some prominent Black Democrats for focusing his early campaign on New Hampshire, which is overwhelmingly white, in defiance of the new, Biden-championed 2024 Democratic primary calendar that has South Carolina going first.
 The move is meant to better empower Black and minority voters — but Biden also did far better as a 2020 Democratic primary candidate in South Carolina, which he won handily, than New Hampshire, where he finished fifth.

 “Any serious Democratic candidate would understand that Black voters are the backbone of the Democratic Party,” said Mississippi Democratic Rep. Bennie Thompson.
 He said Phillips' White House run is “disrespectful to the voters of color.”